+ITD and PRISM Operation and Maintenance Costs

-Vendor: Hunt
+Vendor: Hunt Electric

 Amount Reason

-\$30,000 Annual 360 SmartView License
+\$30,000 Annual 360 Smart View License

-\$15,000 Annual 360 SmartView Support & Maintenance
+\$43,000 Annual 360 Smart View Support & Maintenance

-\$7,000 Annual 360 SmartView Trailer Maintenance

-\$20,000 Annual Estimated WIM Maintenance

-122,000 Annual 360 SmartView LPR/OCR Maintenance

-194,000 Subtotal
+\$8,000 Annual 360 Smart View Trailer Maintenance \$25,000 Annual Estimated WIM Maintenance \$39,000 Annual Estimated VMS sign Maintenance \$125,000 Annual 360 Smart View LPR/OCR Maintenance \$270,000 Subtotal

 Vendor: Iteris

 Amount Reason

-\$50,000 Annual Maintenance for Server/Hosting of UTCVIEW
+\$56,000 Annual Maintenance for Server/Hosting of UTCVIEW

-\$19,000 Annual for inSPECT Maintenance
+\$19,000 Annual Maintenance for Server/Hosting of InSPECT

-\$69,000 Subtotal
+\$75,000 Subtotal

 Vendor: Hexagon

 Amount Reason

-\$92,000 Annual Maintenance for U-Route
+\$94,000 Annual Maintenance for U-Route

-\$92,000 Subtotal
+\$94,000 Subtotal

 Vendor: PrePass

 Amount Reason

-\$15,000 Annual fees for use of PrePass at 4 external POE's
+7.500 Annual fees for use of PrePass at 4 external POE's

-\$15,000 Subtotal
+\$7,500 Subtotal

 Vendor: DTS

 Amount Reason

-\$60,000 \$5,000 per Month for Server Fees
+\$65,000 Server fees

-\$60,000 Subtotal
+\$65,000 Subtotal

-\$430,000 Total O & M Costs
+\$516,500 Total O&M Costs

-8 - Other Costs
+Part 4 Section 8 - Other Costs

-Other costs are those not classified elsewhere, such as communications or utility costs.
-As with other expenses, these must be allocable to the Federal award.
-The total costs and allocation bases must be shown in the narrative.
-Examples of Other costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.) and unit cost must be included.
-All Other costs must be specifically itemized and described.
+Other Costs are those not classified elsewhere and are allocable to the Federal award.
+These costs must be specifically itemized and described.
+The total costs and allocation bases must be explained in the narrative.
+Examples of Other Costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.), unit cost, and percentage of time on MCSAP grant must be included.

-If the State plans to include O&M costs that do not meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
-Please identify these costs as ITD O&M, PRISM O&M, or SSDQ O&M.
+Operations and Maintenance-If the State plans to include O&M costs that do not meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Please identify these costs as ITD O&M. PRISM O&M, or SSDQ O&M. Sufficient detail must be provided in the narrative that explains what components of the specific program are being addressed by the O&M costs.